vmasrani/painless_parallel_notebook_mixin/README.md

-# painless_parallel_notebook_mixin
+# Painless Parallel Notebooks
-Parallel / concurrent decorators for jupyter notebooks
+Simple decorators to allow functions to run in parallel / concurrently in jupyter.

+To do:
+- Add small example notebook